 09 of 10

-Sometimes your educated judgment will overrule what they've shared, but it's good to get the advice of others when you're feeling a bit uncertain about valuing an item, especially those seldom seen on the secondary market.
-Just be sure to save your favor-asking for when you really need it.
+Make sure to reserve your favor-asking for when you really need it.
 Antique appraisers get paid for what they do for a living, just like other professionals, so be respectful of their time.

 10 of 10

-Appraisers most often value antiques based on the median value rather than the highest or lowest prices realized for similar items.
-There are times when a piece will sell well at auction, but the same item will bring a more moderate price at an antique show.
-In the same vein, items aren't valued based on a bargain garage sale buys either.
-Rarities are more difficult to value.
-The most recent selling price may be a good indicator of expected market value when pricing a rare item.
+Appraisers will often value antiques based on the median value rather than the highest or lowest prices realized for similar items.
+It happens all the time.
+A piece may sell well at an auction, but then the same item fetches a more moderate price at an antique show.